Dan Redican

-Dan Redican (born 1956 in Toronto, Ontario) is a Canadian comedy writer and performer and puppeteer, best known for his work with the comedy troupe the Frantics.
-As a founding member of the troupe he has worked since 1979 on numerous stage shows, the Frantic Times radio show, Four on the Floor TV show (which aired in England and the US under the name The Frantics).
-They also have written and performed many albums which are still available on the website Frantics.com.
+Dan Redican (born 1956) is a Canadian comedy writer, performer and puppeteer, best known for his work with the comedy troupe the Frantics.
+As a founding member of the troupe, he has worked since 1979 on numerous stage shows, the Frantic Times radio show, and the Four on the Floor TV show, which aired in England and the United States under the name The Frantics.
+The troupe has also written and performed albums that remain available through the website Frantics.com.

+Career

+Puppetry and early performance

-Redican started his career as a puppeteer, performing with various partners at birthday parties and church functions, before joining Tom Vandenburg to perform two family shows at the Toronto Centre for the Arts on Dupont Street: "The Old Fisherman" and "A Day At Rotten Cheese Gulch".
-After this, Redican focussed on solo performances in London, Ontario at Smale's Pace (later renamed the Change of Pace).
-Redican entered the world of television puppetry on CHCH's Adventures of Snelgrove Snail in the role of Conrad Crepidula.
-Redican left puppetry to focus on comedy when the Frantics formed in 1979 but he returned briefly in the late '80s to appear as a featured actor and puppeteer for the Jim Henson Company on NBC's The Jim Henson Hour.
-In the '90s, Redican puppeteered the character Hegdish on YTV's "Groundling Marsh" and Maurice the Maggot on YTV's Freaky Stories.
+Redican started his career as a puppeteer, performing with various partners at birthday parties and church functions before joining Tom Vandenburg to perform two family shows at the Toronto Centre for the Arts on Dupont Street: The Old Fisherman and A Day At Rotten Cheese Gulch.
+After this, Redican focussed on solo performances in London, Ontario, at Smale's Pace, later renamed the Change of Pace.

+Redican entered television puppetry on CHCH's Adventures of Snelgrove Snail, in which he played Conrad Crepidula.
+He left puppetry to focus on comedy when the Frantics formed in 1979, but returned briefly in the late 1980s as a featured actor and puppeteer for the Jim Henson Company on NBC's The Jim Henson Hour.
+In the 1990s, Redican puppeteered the character Hegdish on YTV's Groundling Marsh and Maurice the Maggot on YTV's Freaky Stories.

-In the late seventies, Redican performed as a folk singer with his band Poopy Dan and his lunch featuring Pat Logier, Rob Minderman and Doug Hux, though 'Poopy Dan' was short-lived.
+In the late 1970s, Redican performed as a folk singer with his short-lived band Poopy Dan and his Lunch, which featured Pat Logier, Rob Minderman and Doug Hux.

+The Frantics

+The Frantics were formed in 1979 by Redican, Paul Chato, Rick Green and Peter Wildman.
+The group had performed on community television before receiving a regular CBC radio show, Frantic Times, and later moving to television with Four on the Floor.
+The Canadian Communications Foundation's History of Canadian Broadcasting describes Four on the Floor as an important CBC sketch-comedy series and notes that Redican later appeared in Puppets Who Kill.